Discovery Phase Projects

 In a Discovery phase we work with a local area to determine whether the conditions are in place whereby our programmes could be effective.
 The outcome of a Discovery phase is to provide both the local area and Right to Succeed with the information to decide that the conditions have been met and so whether a programme such as ours could be successfully delivered.

-Over a period of six months, we carry out rigorous desktop data analysis and research into the local culture and population.
+Over a period of nine months, we carry out rigorous desktop data analysis and research into the local culture and population.
 We invest in building relationships with key stakeholders and working with them to understand an area’s readiness and capacity for our approach and sustainable place-based change.